The job of a marketer isn’t easy.

 Tip 1: Go light on images and fancy formatting

 We all know that images are important in blog posts.
 They break up text, reinforce points, and make your content look better.

 One problem is that they take longer to load on most mobile connections.
-Considering that 44.7% of email is opened on mobile devices, this is a big deal.
+This is a big deal considering that 44.7% of email is opened on mobile devices.

 Another concern is that they distract readers from your text and links.
 If you do include images, make them complement your content, not compete with it.